 Since the vegetables I used were so fresh I wanted to keep the flavors subtle to be able to taste the actual flavors of the greens.
 I used a basic vinaigrette to dress the vegetables.
 Worked beautifully because it really allowed the greens to shine.

 I like spring appetizers that are light and make use of the abundance of produce available during this season.
 Some of my favorite bruschetta and crostini recipes are ones that are incredibly simple and easy to put together.
-Like this spring crostini, they usually require very few ingredients.
+Like this recipe, they usually require very few ingredients.

 This is a great recipe for a weekend brunch and it also works as an appetizer.
 I also like to make it for picnics, patio lunches or even for work.
 Just pack the toast, the greens and the dressing separately.
 When you’re ready to eat just mix the greens with the dressing and pile it up on the toast.